alokkumarr/my-big-project-/doc/development.md

 [Bamboo build plan]: https://bamboo.synchronoss.net:8443/browse/BDA-BDASAW
 [Bamboo deployment project]: https://bamboo.synchronoss.net:8443/browse/BDA-BDASAW/deployments

+## Setting up an environment for automatic deployment

+To set up a environment for automatic deployment as part of continuous
+integration:

+1. Provision the environment according to the requirements in the "Installing and Configuring" section of the [SIP Operations Guide]

+2. Create a `sip` user on nodes of the environment, to be used for executing the deployment.
+Add `sip ALL=(ALL) NOPASSWD:ALL` to `/etc/sudoers.d/sip`, to ensure the deployment has needed privileges.

+3. Go to the [Bamboo deployment project], add the new environment (use an existing environment as a template by cloning it) and update the password of the `sip` user in required places

+4. Update the SIP environment configuration (embedded in the shell script of the last task), to ensure parameters have values that correspond to the new environment, for example hostnames matching the environment

+[SIP Operations Guide]: ../dist/src/main/asciidoc/sip-operations/index.adoc

 # Making a release

 To make a release of the project, execute the following steps: